 Garlic and onion are poisonous to dogs.
-If eaten, they cause anemia, which consequently is followed by increased heart rate.
+If eaten, they cause anemia, which consequently is followed by an increased heart rate.
 However, if eating garlic or onion is the reason why is your puppy breathing fast, the puppy will also show symptoms like vomiting, diarrhea, and drooling.

 Fluid in the lungs

 It is normal for puppies to have a small amount of fluid in their lungs.
-However, if due to an underlying disease, the amount increases, fast breathing are likely to develop.
+However, if due to an underlying disease, the amount increases, fast breathing is likely to develop.
 Other signs include pale or blue mucous membranes and low body temperature.

 How can you count your pup’s breathing rate?

-To determine your pup’s breathing rate just count it’s chest movements.
+To determine your pup’s breathing rate just count its chest movements.
 You can count the number of chest movements in 15 seconds and then multiply the number by 4.
 That way you will get the number of breaths per minute.